 Hands-on Learning Experiences

-Plan to spend time at the 400-acre University Farm, located less than a mile from campus, which features indoor and outdoor riding arenas.
+Plan to spend time at the 400-acre University Farm, located close to campus, which features indoor and outdoor riding arenas.
 The farm is home to approximately 40 horses used for teaching horsemanship, training classes, a breeding program, and the other equine classes.
 You can conduct research on equine reproduction, growth-related equine nutritional studies, and research related to equestrian activities.
-No matter what your level of experience is, you can join the Horseman’s Association and the Equestrian Team or any of the other 250 student organizations you will find at Truman.
+No matter what your level of experience is, you can join the Equestrian Team or any of the other 250 student organizations you will find at Truman.

 Broaden Your Opportunities